15.6 Subjective Assessment

 Contextualizing Inclusivity

-The U.S. Preventive Services Task Force (2024) identifies Black women are 40 percent more likely to die from breast cancer than White women and too often get aggressive cancers at young ages.
-Ensuring Black women start screening at 40 is an important first step, yet it is not enough to improve these inequities.
+The U.S. Preventive Services Task Force (2024) identifies Black women as 40 percent more likely to die from breast cancer than White women, and too often get aggressive cancers at young ages.
+Ensuring that Black women start screening at age 40 is an important first step, but it is not enough to improve these inequities.
 It’s important that patients receive equitable and appropriate follow-up after screening and effective treatment of breast cancer.
 We are urgently calling for more evidence to better understand whether Black women could potentially be helped by different screening strategies.

 References